benbalter/benbalter.github.com/_posts/2011-11-14-making-wordpress-more-shareable-sociable-and-likeable.md

 ---
-title: 'Making WordPress More Shareable, Sociable, and Likeable'
+title: Making WordPress More Shareable, Sociable, and Likeable
 description: Slides from my presentation at Washington's CrushIQ on how to use WordPress to push content to social networks, pull social content in to your site, encourage sharing, engage visitors, and earn fans
 ---